PassCamp Review: Quick Expert Summary

 After that, I received a reply to my question about 7 hours later.
-However, I then needed to contact PassCamp support once again — and so far nobody’s got back to me!
+However, I then needed to contact PassCamp support once again — but I never got a reply to this second email!

 I think that PassCamp should definitely be more serious about supporting its users, as 2 business days to answer user emails isn’t good enough — and, as I found out, you can be left waiting much longer than 2 business days for a response!

 PassCamp’s website promises “Priority Support” for the Teams and Enterprise users.
 However, the company doesn’t specify exactly what “Priority Support” means — and I wasn’t able to find out because PassCamp never answered my email!